OUR DOGS

 Charlie

 Charlie is a 5 year old labradoodle, cuteness personified.
 She is amiable and loving, but she can be mischievous.
-Charlie took a ‘sabbatical’ in 2021, but is back into training this year.
-You may not meet Charlie in 2022 as she is quite capable of finding truffle scent when she wants to, but is more focussed on the edible reward than the truffle.
-We expect her to graduate this year and be a professional truffle hunter in 2023.
+Charlie took a ‘sabbatical’, but is back into training.
+You may meet Charlie in 2024 as she is quite capable of finding truffle scent when she wants to, but is more focused on the edible reward than the truffle.

 Fella